aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

 ### Same Collection Joins

-Currently, the driver only supports `JOINs` across tables from the same collection as long as we are only joining on foreign keys.
+Currently, the driver only supports `JOINs` across tables from the same collection as long as the primary key and foreign key relation are present.
 This is equivalent to presenting the data in its denormalized form.
-For such `JOINs`, the complete set of foreign keys for a table must be used.
+For such `JOINs`, the minimal set of relation between primary and foreign keys for a table must be used.

 For example, if we had the collection `Customer` whose documents roughly followed the form below, we would end up with 4 tables.